electricgltd/P100-Electrical-Agent-Suite/PROJECT_SETUP.md

 2) Views (Board / Table / Roadmap)
 Use the matrix below to configure your Project views.
-(Board doesn’t support filters; use Table for filtered lists.)
+(Board doesn't support filters; use Table for filtered lists.)

 ## 2) Views (Board / Table / Roadmap)